jeremytammik/forgefader/README.md

 Once the mesh has been added, it in turn calls `rayTraceToFindWalls` to create a bitmap representing the signal attenuation to be displayed by a custom shader.

-Display points and lines for debugging:
+Display points and lines for debugging using `drawVertex` and `drawLine`:

 ![Line and vertex debug markers](img/line_vertex_debug_marker_300.png "Line and vertex debug markers")